yc0/nova-docker/README.rst

 3. Contact
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-I just start the project, if you are as intersted as in the topic welcome to contact me: linyencheng@gmail.com
+I just start the project, if you are as intersted as in the topic.
+Welcome to contact me: linyencheng@gmail.com

 -----